 We believe we have sufficient capital to fund our operations for at least the next 12 to 18 months.
 However, cash flows from operations will depend primarily upon revenues from sales of our umbilical cord blood cellular storage services and controlling expenses.
 There can be no assurance that sales will continue to increase or even maintain current levels.
 Additionally, the Company will require capital to pay for the build out of the new property purchased in July 2022 and startup expenses relating to the planned infusion clinic, to finance clinical trials related to the Duke Agreement, to develop biopharmaceutical manufacturing capabilities related to MSCs and for capital expenditures for software enhancements and purchases of equipment and obligations under the Duke Agreement.
-The Company anticipates funding these capital expenditures with cash-on-hand, cash flows from future operations, the Company's revolving line of credit (see Note 5) and potential additional debt financing.
+We currently anticipate that over \$50 million will be needed over the next 5 years to fund these activities.
+The Company anticipates funding these capital expenditures with cash-on-hand, cash flows from future operations, the Company's revolving line of credit (see Note 5), potential additional debt financing and potential equity sales.